-• The College, program, and clinical education centers require that all students in the program have the following immunizations: 2 doses of live measles, mumps and rubella vaccine given at least one month apart beginning at or after 12 months of age; 1 dose of Tdap within 10 years; 3 doses of hepatitis B vaccine; 2 doses of varicella vaccine (chickenpox) given at least four weeks apart beginning at or after 12 months of age OR evidence of having the disease; a two-step PPD test, or T spot and 1 dose of meningococcal (MenACWY) vaccine at age 16 or older.
+- The College, program, and clinical education centers require that all students in the program have the following immunizations: 2 doses of live measles, mumps and rubella vaccine given at least one month apart beginning at or after 12 months of age; 1 dose of Tdap within 10 years; 3 doses of hepatitis B vaccine; 2 doses of varicella vaccine (chickenpox) given at least four weeks apart beginning at or after 12 months of age OR evidence of having the disease; a two-step PPD test, or T spot and 1 dose of meningococcal vaccine at age 16 or older.
+The Covid vaccine will also be required. - Students should have a regular 1 step PPD between junior and senior year. - If a student has an exemption for the Covid 19 vaccine the student will follow all hospital requirements for PPE and testing.
+If N95 masks are required due to the non-vaccination status and or weekly testing the student is responsible for purchasing the masks and the cost of testing. - Students should be aware if a clinical site requires vaccination the student will need to be removed from clinical and graduation may be delayed.